Showing posts sorted by relevance for query kentucky derby. Sort by date Show all posts

 2 tablespoons good Kentucky bourbon

-Note: Frankly, I omit the egg, butter and bourbon, instead I make plain ole Brown Sugar Syrup.
+Note: Frankly, I omit the egg, butter, and bourbon, instead I make plain ole Brown Sugar Syrup.
 Using a 1:1 ratio: One cup of brown sugar to one cup of water.
 Whisk in a pot over heat until the brown sugar dissolves.
 Turn off the heat after it begins to boil.
-Let it cool and store in a glass bottle with a lid.
+Let it cool and store it in a glass bottle with a lid.
 But 1st pour it over the bread pudding.
 Extra brown sugar sauce keeps forever in the refrigerator and can be used on pancakes and French toast.
 I love brown sugar syrup as much as maple syrup and so always keep a batch in the refrigerator (in an empty maple syrup bottle).

 Use the fancy Creole (with egg) Sauce within a week: